-- R Hynes stepped down from the Board at the conclusion of the Company's AGM on 22 November 2022. in November 2022 - A Ralph attended all Board, Audit and Risk Committee and Nomination and Corporate Governance Committee meetings during the financial year from the date of his respective appointments to each. - C Richards attended all Board and Remuneration Committee meetings during the fiancial year; due to unforeseen circumstances, he was unable to attend one ESG Committee meeting.
+- R Hynes stepped down from the Board at the conclusion of the Company's AGM on 22 November 2022. - H Kirkpatrick attended all ESG Committee meetings while being a member of the Committee, prior to her stepping down from the ESG Committee in November 2022. - P Powell attended all Board and ESG Committee meetings during the finanical year from the date of her respective appointments to each. - A Ralph attended all Board, Audit and Risk Committee and Nomination and Corporate Governance Committee meetings during the financial year from the date of his respective appointments to each. - C Richards attended all Board and Remuneration Committee meetings during the fiancial year; due to unforeseen circumstances, he was unable to attend one ESG Committee meeting.